CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 ## The Ego and the Self

-Starting out, what *is* the ego?
+Starting out, what IS the ego?
 The definition I'll use is, the ego is a mental pattern of identification, that is, of a "me"-making.
 It is the periodic thoughts that attribute this or that thing (thoughts, feelings etc.) as me, and some others (eg. objects, body) as mine.

 It bears repeating that the ego is just that: a mental pattern.
 Things go on inside and outside of the body, and the ego is what gets to call some things me or mine.
 It is a thought among thoughts, and the disappearance of the ego does not compromise much of any other function

 As a fun fact, ego wasn't the term that Freud used!
 In his writings, he used "Ich" which is just German for "I", which got translated into Ego in the Standard Edition of the collection of his psychological works, deriving the term from Latin.

-A more illuminating angle is ego as pattern of **appropriation**: it is the **claiming** parts of experience and existence as me or mine; self-definition by means of thoughts, personality, etc. and by means of objects, propriety can be observed to be the same underlying mechanism.
+A more illuminating angle is *ego as pattern of appropriation*: it is the **claiming** parts of experience and existence as me or mine; self-definition by means of thoughts, personality, etc. and by means of objects, propriety can be observed to be the same underlying mechanism.

 To reiterate, property is just the outside manifestation of the ego mechanisms; ego in general is what one pours this sense of identity into, and what ends up being enmeshed with it.